expo/fyi/eas-update-missing-headers.md

 # Missing Headers in EAS Update

-You've made a request to EAS Update without the required headers.
+You've made a request to EAS Update without the required request headers.

 ## Fetching manually

-If you are manually fetching the manifest from the Expo servers with a command like `wget` or `curl`, you can specify the missing information in query parameters instead of headers for an easier debugging experience.
+If you are manually fetching the manifest from the Expo servers with a command like `wget` or `curl`, you can specify the missing information in query parameters instead of request headers for an easier debugging experience.
 See more details [here](https://docs.expo.dev/eas-update/debug/#inspecting-manifests-manually).

 ## Prebuild